Best Cheap Health Insurance in Texas for 2026

 The difference between the plans is how much of your medical bills they'll pay for.
 Lower-tier plans like Bronze and Catastrophic pay less, which means you have to pay more when you go to the doctor.
 Higher-tier plans like Silver and Gold pay a higher share of your bills, so you pay less for medical care.

-Average cost of health insurance by family size in Texas
+Average cost of medical insurance by family size in Texas

 Family size